basicem/pinway/README.md

   <li>Rabbit MQ</li>
 </ul>

-<h2>You can watch a demo of project functionalities.
-The video shows all the features on the frontend and some backend features. </h2>
+<p>You can watch a demo of project functionalities.
+The video shows all the features on the frontend and some backend features. </p>
 <a href="https://drive.google.com/drive/folders/1t7OWhooPADj_RKHJZPIJSlFm8AI9LR4_?usp=sharing">Link </a> to the video
 </br>
 </br>